dinopascale/react_recipes/README.md

 ## Client Side

 [React](https://reactjs.org/) was my UI library of choice for the webapp's client side.
+I've already used React for some of my projects in the past, but used in some basic way.
+This time I used some of the advanced patterns (expecially **HOC** and **Render Props**) and I paid more attention to Components Lifecycle in order to obtain better performances.

+I decided to use no CSS Framework this time around, but I regretted it and in the end I tried to give a Google Material's feeling to the app.

+For the App Global State Managment I used [Redux](https://redux.js.org/) and Redux-Thunk.
+I decided to use Redux for sharing User information (if authenticated or not and so on) and to centralize interaction with the API and so the global loading/not-loading state of the app and eventual errors.